Here’s some stuff the Cranky Product Manager has learned during her (not that) long and (wicked) illustrious career.

 For women, to be thought of as a technical genius by anyone, you must do the following: earn a huge stack of patents, be a former computer science professor at a world-renowned Institute of Technology, have once been the lead architect on a product hailed as revolutionary by Wired magazine, be Asian, and be a really supportive and kind mom and mentor to all the young male engineer puppies.
 Oh, and make sure you are NOT blond, don’t EVER wear makeup or skirts, and don’t be a bitch to other engineers, even occasionally.
 Even then, some 20-something Code Boy will start a whisper campaign that you are not very technically astute.

 Oh, the above is for engineers.
-If you’re a PM, give it up.
+If you’re a Product Manager, give it up.
 You will never have enough technical cred, whether you’re male or female.
 Period.
 Get over it and play the game based on your other charms and skills.

 3. On dumbassery: If your VP of Engineering thinks the target customer is just like him (notice the lack of “/her”), you’re doomed.